ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 : Indicates that the client instance can communicate a human-readable short
     code to the end user for use with a short, dynamic URI. {{request-interact-usercodeuri}}

-All interaction start method definitions MUST provide enough information to uniquely identify the grant request during the interaction.
-In the `redirect` and `app` modes, this is done using a unique URI (including its parameters).
-In the `user_code` and `user_code_uri` mode, this is done using the value of the user code.

 Additional start modes are defined in the [GNAP Interaction Start Modes Registry](#IANA-interaction-start-modes).

 #### Redirect to an Arbitrary URI {#request-interact-redirect}